Home Battery Dispatch under a Tiered Peak Power Tariff: Abstract

 \section{Abstract}

-We consider a simple home energy system consisting of a (net) load, an energy storage device, and a grid connection.
-We focus on minimizing the cost for grid power that includes a time-varying usage price and a tiered peak power charge that depends on the average of the largest $N$ daily powers over a month.
-When the loads and prices are known, the optimal operation of the storage device can be found by solving a mixed-integer linear program (MILP).
-This prescient charging policy is not implementable in practice, but it does give a bound on the best performance possible.
-We propose a simple model predictive control (MPC) method that relies on simple forecasts of future prices and loads.
-The MPC problem is also an MILP, but it can be solved directly as a linear program (LP) using simple enumeration of the tiers for the current and next months, and so is fast and reliable.
-Numerical experiments on real data from a home in Trondheim, Norway, show that the MPC policy achieves a cost that is only $1.7\%$ higher than the prescient performance bound.
+We consider the problem of operating a battery in a home connected to the grid to minimize electricity cost, which combines an energy charge and a tiered peak power charge based on the average of the $N$ largest daily peak powers in each billing month.
+With perfect foresight of loads and prices, the minimum cost is the solution of a mixed-integer linear program (MILP), which provides a lower bound on the cost of any implementable policy.
+We propose a model predictive control (MPC) policy that uses simple forecasts of loads and prices and solves a small MILP at each time step.
+Numerical experiments on one year of data from a home in Trondheim, Norway, show that the MPC policy attains a cost within $1.7\%$ of the prescient bound, and saves close to three times as much as the best rule-based policy we consider.